 But what if the person wasn’t sorry?
 What if they never apologized or acknowledged hurting you?
 What if they blamed their actions on you?

 What if….
 None of the ‘what ifs’ matter in regard to forgiveness.

 Forgiveness is a gift you give yourself.
 Forgiveness allows you to move on from the hurt and pain, to enjoy life without dragging around a mountain of anger and sadness.

-Forgiveness isn’t easy but God provides the guidance we need to step up to the challenge.
+Forgiveness isn’t easy but with God’s power and by God’s help, you can make the right choice and step up to the challenge.

 Lesson 1: Let God handle it.